frioux/Business-Card/readme.md

 * Changed Java client to store configuration as XML instead of serialized Java class.
 * Created .NET configuration GUI.

-## Education

-LeTourneau University
-B.S.
-Computer Science and Math
-2004 - 2008

-* Student Senator, and later President Pro Tempore
-* President of TEA (TEA Enthusiasts Association)
-* President of Math Club (We won first place in TX competition)
-* Worked on and later headed up the TOME project.

 ## Projects and Links